ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 This document defines the RELIABLE_DATAGRAM capsule type (see {{iana-types}} for the value of the capsule type).
-This capsule has the same format and semantics as the DATAGRAM capsules, however it is opaque to intermediaries: intermediaries MUST NOT convert between RELIABLE_DATAGRAM caspules and other encodings of HTTP Datagrams, or vice versa.
+This capsule has the same format and semantics as the DATAGRAM capsules, however intermediaries MUST NOT convert between RELIABLE_DATAGRAM caspules and other encodings of HTTP Datagrams, or vice versa.
 Endpoints MUST treat receipt of a RELIABLE_DATAGRAM capsule as equivalent to receipt of a DATAGRAM capsule with the same contents.

 # The H3_DATAGRAM HTTP/3 SETTINGS Parameter {#setting}